R-Carver/NanoDegreeDRL/Project3_CollaborationAndCompetition/README.md

 (Parts of this readme reuse the instructions from the Udacity Page)

 2. Place the file in the DRLND GitHub repository, in the `p1_navigation/` folder, and unzip (or decompress) the file.

-### Instructions

-Follow the instructions in `Navigation.ipynb` to get started with training your own agent!